BYU-CS-260/website-certificates/README.md

 ![certbot](/images/certbot.png)

 Here are the [instructions for Nginx on Ubuntu 18.04](https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx.html).
-In step 4, use the first command shown, which will automatically configure Nginx with a certificate for your Nginx websites.
+In step 4, use the first command shown, which will automatically configure Nginx with a certificate for all of your Nginx websites.

 ```
 sudo certbot -nginx